Learn how JR, Tokyo Metro, Toei, and private railways coexist, where their roles differ, and how travelers realistically encounter each system.

 • First-time visitors uncomfortable with trial-and-error

-• Time-stressed trips (<3 days in Tokyo)
+• Time-stressed trips (under 3 days in Tokyo)

 • Travelers arriving jet-lagged with luggage